davekilian/primer/whatis.md

 ![](figures/fig-2-4.svg)

-This is the *3-body problem*, and it's not solved yet &mdash; and people have been *trying* to solve it for hundreds of years!
+This is the *3-body problem*, and it's not solved yet &mdash; even with people *trying* to solve it for hundreds of years!
 Until we solve it (if ever?) we have to resort to a technique called *simulation* if we want to predict these planets' movements.

-In short, simulations approximate the path by which each body moves (something we don't have equations to mathematically describe) as a sequence of little straight lines (which we have equations for &mdash; simples ones, actually!).
+In short, simulations approximate the path by which each body moves (something we don't have equations to mathematically describe) as a sequence of little straight lines (which we do have equations for &mdash; simple ones, actually!).
 The result looks like the blue path in the diagram below, which approximates the "true" path in red:

 ![](figures/fig-2-5.svg)

-These siulations are the kind of thing you might have found NASA's computers working on!
+These simulations are the kind of thing you might have found NASA's computers working on!
 They're big, long, laborious tasks of computation, but they tell us critical things astronomers need to know.
 I don't want to get bogged down in the physics, so we'll focus on a small but key step: figuring out how hard gravity is pulling on a body at an instant in time.

 Per *Newton's law of universal gravitation*, we can calculate that using this formula:

 $$F = G\dfrac{m_1 m_2}{r^2}$$

-I'm writing this formula the 'normal' way, which happens to use notation you study in high school algebra.
+This is the 'normal' way of writing the formula: using notation you learn in high school algebra.
 It's just a more compact way of saying

 $$F = (G \times m_1 \times m_2) \div (r \times r)$$

+Make sense?

-Here's how we'll use this formula, as computers: someone will give us a collection of numbers, one for each letter to the right of the equals sign.
+So here's how we'll use this formula, as computers: someone will give us a collection of numbers, one for each letter to the right of the equals sign.
 We'll multiply and divide the numbers the way the formula tells us to, leaving us with just one number.
 That resulting number is $F$: the thing they're paying us to calculate!
 We won't bother understanding the physics behind this formula, because as computers, that's not our job &mdash; we're just here to do some arithmetic!

 For example, let's say the project scientists give us this table of values: